steog88/PhysBiblio/README.md

 At this point, the installation is complete.
 To launch the main program correctly, once you have activated the appropriate `conda` environment (`conda activate physbiblio`), use:
 ```
-python PhysBiblio
+python PhysBiblio.exe
 ```
 (if you omit `python`, it will try to use the default Python installation instead of the Conda one, and fail due to missing libraries)

 #### Additional info
-At this point, `PhysBiblio` will be installed in your computer, in Linux it will be in some folder like `/usr/bin/`, `/usr/local/bin/` or `/your/user/folder/.local/bin/`.
+At this point, `PhysBiblio.exe` will be installed in your computer, in Linux it will be in some folder like `/usr/bin/`, `/usr/local/bin/` or `/your/user/folder/.local/bin/`.
 You can find out the location where the package is installed with
 ```
 pip show -f physbiblio